Action Learning explained

 Action Learning: this article explains Action Learning in a practical way.
+This article contains the general definition, Revans Law and the steps involved the process.
 After reading it you will understand the basics of this powerful management and development tool.
+Enjoy reading!

 What is Action Learning?